The Teutonia Männerchor

 THE EARLY 1800’S – Around the early and the mid-1800’s through the end of the century, there was a mass immigration from all across Europe to the United States.
 Many of the immigrants from Germany and other German-speaking countries came to Pennsylvania to what was then “Allegheny City” (now the North Side – just across the river from the City of Pittsburgh.
 So many German speakers arrived, the area became known as “Deutschtown.”

-IN 1851, a group was founded known as the “Liedertafel” by a group of German-American men and Rev. Weitershausen and met at the Weitershausen Church on Canal Street.
+IN 1851, a group was founded known as the “Liedertafel” by a group of German-American men and Reverend Karl R. Weitershausen and met at the Weitershausen Church on Canal Street.

 BY 1854, the immigrants who were gathering to sing the songs of the “Heimat” and share the old experiences at the “Liedertafel” decided to form a chorus called the “Teutonia Mannerchor”.
 This was just nineteen years after the founding of the first German singing society in America – in Philadelphia.